Programme SFIFA

 One unique aspect of the programme is the research conducted by our students through the Master's Thesis course.
 The following Master's level theses were presented and defended at the end of this one year master's programme.
 You can write a thesis on your own or with one other student (this is recommended).
 Students decide on a topic themselves in consultation with their teachers and fellow students.

-Typically, about 15- 20 students enroll in the Business Studies programme each year.
-They come from all over the world.
-Since the programme admits only a limited number of students, you will soon get to know your classmates and be involved in activities in and around Dalarna and Sweden with your new-found friends.
+Typically, about 15–20 students enroll in the Business Studies programme each year, coming from all over the world.
+Since the programme admits only a limited number of students, you will soon get to know your classmates and become involved in activities in and around Dalarna and Sweden with your new-found friends.
 The knowledge you gain and the experiences you share with your classmates will prepare you to join our alumni who go on to find their ideal jobs within the field.

-During the course of your studies, you will attend lectures, participate in seminar discussions, enjoy study visits, and, of course, take exams.
+During your studies, you will attend lectures, participate in seminar discussions, enjoy study visits, and, of course, take exams.
 You can expect between 6 and 10 hours of class time each week, as well as a weekly study time of between 25 and 35 hours.

-In autumn 2024, Dalarna University's new Campus Borlänge will open.
-The campus has a strong focus on sustainability and has many modern study environments for our students inside and outside the classroom.
-The new campus is located in Borlänge town center with immediate access to parks, restaurants and bars, gyms, financial services, fika and is less than 5 minutes walking to the Borlänge train station.
+In autumn 2024, Dalarna University’s new Campus Borlänge opened.
+The campus has a strong focus on sustainability and offers many modern study environments for our students inside and outside the classroom.
+The new campus is located in Borlänge town centre with immediate access to parks, restaurants and bars, gyms, financial services, and fika, and is less than 5 minutes’ walk to the Borlänge train station.

 Dalarna University is a small university, which allows you to develop personal relationships with your classmates and teachers.

 You will study in Borlänge, a town characterised by thriving business and industry, surrounded by nature and the charming Swedish countryside.
-The town is two hours north of Stockholm and only 20 km away from the historic town of Falun, the political centre of Dalarna County.
-The town of Borlänge is home to some major Swedish corporations, such as SSAB and Borlänge Energi, and within a short commute to another large corporation, namely Hitachi Energy.
+The town is two hours north of Stockholm and only 20 km from the historic town of Falun, the political centre of Dalarna County.
+Borlänge is home to major Swedish corporations such as SSAB and Borlänge Energi, and within a short commute to another large corporation, namely Hitachi Energy.

 What students liked:

-• Teaching methods (presentations and seminars) which helped students to share their opinions and facilitated their learning
+• Teaching methods (presentations and seminars) that helped students share their opinions and facilitated their learning

-• Development of critical thinking through article discussions, not accepting things from the previous research as granted
+• Development of critical thinking through article discussions — not accepting findings from previous research as granted

-• Small classes & good relationships with teachers
+• Small classes and good relationships with teachers

 • Events: Uppsala trip, SSAB visit, Dalarna Science Park visit